News & Trends

 Tempered Glass

-Also known as toughened glass, this is clear prior to undergoing a specialized tempering process.
+Also known as toughened glass, this is clear before undergoing a specialized tempering process.
 Fabricators, such as Dillmeier Glass Company, conduct this to qualify for safety designations.

-Tempering is a five-step procedure comprising heating and a quick-cooling the glass.
-The ensuing rapid hardening strengthens the glass, and makes it more durable.
+Tempering is a five-step procedure comprising heating and quick-cooling the glass.
+The ensuing rapid hardening strengthens the glass and makes it more durable.

 A fabricator performs an air-quenching process, whereby pre-cut and -edged glass undergoes rapid heating and cooling through air jets in a tempering furnace.
 This is followed by chemical treatment.